 Sperm clearance after vasectomy

 To determine if the results of a vasectomy have been successful or not, clearance can only be given based on the absence of motile sperm.
-Particularly, the sperm count should be below 100,000 motile sperm per sample or ideally zero.
+Particularly, the sperm count of the ejaculate after 3 months should be below 100,000 motile sperm per sample or ideally zero.

 FAQs from users

-Men who want to have children after vasectomy have no choice but to consider undergoing vasectomy reversal or IVF with Testicular sperm extraction (TESE).
+Men who change their minds and want to have children after vasectomy have no choice but to consider undergoing vasectomy reversal or IVF with Testicular sperm extraction (TESE).
 Check out this for information: Can You Get Pregnant After a Vasectomy? – Your Realistic Possibility.

 The semen analysis is the most important test to evaluate male fertility.
 Get more info by clicking the following link: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.